Here are some concerns on the mind of H-1B visa holders in the United States as specialty workers at U.S. companies or businesses.

 Answer: It's possible to stay in the U.S. on an H-1B visa (or in H-1B status) for up to six years.
 The initial H-1B should be approved for three years.
-You may then be eligible for a three-year extension.
+You might then be eligible for a three-year extension.
 If you spend less than six months each year in the U.S. in H-1B status, the six-year limit does not apply.

 Answer: The time on your H-1B status starts the day you change to H-1B status while in the U.S., or, if you're initially abroad, when you first enter the U.S. using your H-1B visa stamp.

 Answer: The H-1B visa stamp in your passport shows an expiration date.
 If you're asking when your H-1B "status" expires (the period during which you may remain in the U.S.), however, look at your I-94 arrival/departure record.
 The I-94 shows the date you last entered the U.S. and the date by which you must either leave or file a request to extend status.
 An I-94 card was placed in your passport when you entered the U.S. if you arrived prior to May 2013.
 If you entered the U.S. after May 2013 (when Form I-94 was automated) by air or by sea, you might have not received a paper card but can access your I-94 on the U.S. Customs & Border Protection I-94 website.
 Also, the officer should have made a handwritten annotation in your passport for your visa class (H-1B) and date your status expires.
+A good practice is to check your I-94 expiration date before you leave the airport.
+If it does not match the handwritten date, or the date on an I-797 Approval Notice if you previously changed status, go back and ask to talk to a CBP officer to get it corrected on the spot.

 Answer: Your employer can file a petition to renew your H-1B status six months before its expiration date.
 As long the petition gets filed before your current status expires, you may remain in the U.S. while the extension is pending.
 Your work authorization continues for up to 240 days, or until U.S. Citizenship and Immigration Services (USCIS) approves or denies the extension.
 But it's best to submit the extension request as early as possible.